How to Get Rid of Bagworms

 How Do I Get Rid of Bagworms at Home?

 You might be thinking it’s a lost cause if you have neighbors with their own trees and shrubs, but you can still get rid of these pests on your property.
-The trick is to let your neighbors know and let them know what to look for.
+The trick is to let your neighbors know and teach them what to look for.
 This community effort can push back a bagworm invasion and help keep them from returning.

 Of course, if you own many acres of land, there’s a chance you’ll need to hire an exterminator.
 This not only saves you a lot of time and frustration, but they’ll notify neighboring landowners of the potential threat, including the county office, if some of that land is government-owned or abandoned.